Group Ring Valued Hilbert Modular Forms: Introduction

 The requirement that $N_{F/\Q}(\mf{n})$ is invertible in $R$ is quite restrictive, but we expect this requirement can be weakened.
 The method of proof, involving the computation of the action of $G^+_{\mf{n}}$ on $q$-expansions at all cusps, may be of independent interest.

 In \S\ref{s:vk} we prove the following result, which is a mild generalization of a result of Hida whose statement and proof appear in Lemma 1.4.2 of the paper \cite{wilesrep} of Wiles.
 Let $p$ be a prime.
-We denote by $ M_k((1), 1, \Z_{(p)})$ the space of modular forms over $\Z_{(p)}$ of weight $k$, level $1$, and trivial nebentypus character.
+We denote by $ M_k((1), 1, \Z_{(p)})$ the space of modular forms over $\Z_{(p)}$ of weight $k$, level $1$, and trivial nebentype.

 \begin{ithm} Fix $n > 0$.
 For $k$ sufficiently large and divisible by $(p-1)$, there exists a form $V \in M_k((1), 1, \Z_{(p)})$ whose $q$-expansions (at all cusps) are congruent to $1$ modulo $p^n$. \end{ithm}